Sleeps 3 | 160sq/ft

 - Our water is pumped from the lake.
 Running water is shut off when temperatures dip below freezing.
 This normally happens mid-October but can vary each year.
 When running water is shut off, we provide 40L of water for dish washing and drinking.
 All taps (including shower taps) are turned off.
 Water is turned back on before the May Long Weekend.

 - This cabin can accommodate up to 3 guests.
 The base rental rate includes 2 guests.
 A third guest is an additional $25/per night.
 Please check off 3 guests at checkout.

 - There is NO WIFI access at this cabin.
 There is reliable cell reception.
 However, access to data is slow and spotty.
 Don’t plan on having a Zoom meeting here.

 You bet.
 Depending on the season, you’ll encounter bugs of all sorts.
 Bugs, rodents and wildlife are a reality of the wilderness.
 Guests should come prepared with bug spray and proper protective attire.
 Ticks have also been a major issue across Ontario.
 Please do your research ahead of time and learn how to properly check yourself for ticks.

 While we do our best to protect our cabins from pesky critters by having them seasonally sprayed, critters can sometimes find their way into the cabin.
 That’s why it’s important to keep your food sealed and stored.
 If you’re squeamish around bugs or critters, you may want to consider another kind of getaway.

 Is this cabin pet friendly?

 No, I am sorry.
-This cabin is not pup friendly.
-To view our available pet-friendly cabins, select “pet-friendly” when searching your dates.
+This cabin is not pet friendly.
+To view available pet friendly cabins, select “pet friendly” while searching for your dates.